 One is never enough, so stock up with a few different flavors.
 Make sure the vendor is serving them fresh and prepare for a treat.

 Smoky chorizo sausage is what gives choripán its rich flavor.
 The chorizo is grilled and served in a baguette roll, topped with onions, tomatoes and chimichurri sauce, made from chopped parsley, oregano and garlic, with olive oil, vinegar, and seasonings.
-You’ll find this dish all over South America, but Uruguayans love it as a snack or for lunch on the go.
+You’ll find this South American food all over the region, but Uruguayans love it as a snack or for lunch on the go.